srydell/archInstall/README.md

          You will be presented with a text based program to partition /dev/sda.
 Select the Partition Type *free space* and press New.
 Press Enter to choose the default start sector.
 Write '1024MiB' and choose code 'EF00' for EFI system.
 Name this partition 'boot'.
          Make another partition for swap space.
 The size depends on your amount of RAM.
 For me, since I have 16 GiB I can safely choose 8GiB of swap space.
 The code for swap is '8200', and name is 'swap'.
          Make one last partition with the rest of the sectors (press Enter two times to default to all sectors) and the default code '8300' and call it 'root'.
          Take note of which partition is stored on which number.
-Also note down the number of the Windows partition that is described with the Partition Type *EFI System*.
-It is usually arount 100 MiB.
-Mine is /dev/sda2.
-This will be used by Grub later.
          You can now press Write and then Quit to exit the application.

    * ### Creating the file systems